stat545ubc-2021/jiahao-mda/README.md

 This milestone explores `cancer_sample` based on the 4 research questions proposed from [milestone 1](m1/m1.md).
 In the end, it refines the research questions from 4 to 2, and also offers a new version of the orginal dataset for further use.
 Report of this milestone is [here](m2/m2.md).

 ## Milestone 3
 This milestone focuses on the refined 2 research questions from [milestone 2](m2/m2.md).
 It manipulated the data with factors, fits a model object to the data, as well as file I/O in the end.
 The derived files are stored in the `output` folder.
+Report of this milestone is [here](m3/m3.md).